student-to-software-engineer/student-to-software-engineer/docs/4-understanding-the-tech-industry/index.md

-# 4. Understanding the Tech Field
+# 4. Understanding the Workplace

 Coming Soon!